HEFLoRa/Keycloak-on-Frost-Server-Introduction/README.md

 ## Initialize a Frost Server
 For the Frost Server we use a simple docker-compose file found on their website at https://fraunhoferiosb.github.io/FROST-Server/deployment/docker.html.
 ## Set up Keycloak
 The docker image comes with a preinstalled master realm.
+Now you have to create a new client with the same root url as your Frost Server which is already running locally on your system.
+## Set up the Frost server
+The standart settings in the docker-compose files are enough to get the basic features from keycloak.
+If more features are needed check out their documentation site at https://fraunhoferiosb.github.io/FROST-Server/settings/auth.html.